A characterization of high transitivity for groups acting on trees: Other types of actions and necessity of the minimality assumption

 We now discuss various natural extensions of Theorem \ref{ThmMain} by considering other types of actions (recall that group actions on trees are classified in five different types, see Section \ref{PrelimTrees}).
 As we will see, non-general type actions which are topologically free on the boundary seem to play no role regarding high transitivity.
 We will also see that the minimality hypothesis in Theorem \ref{ThmMain} cannot be avoided.

+Let us recall that a group action by homeomorphisms on a topological space is called \textbf{minimal} when every orbit is dense.
+Note that given a group action on a tree, the minimality of the action on the boundary implies the minimality of the action on the tree but the converse does not hold: for instance the standard $\Z$-action on itself is minimal but the action on the boundary is not since it has two distinct fixed points.

-\begin{proposition} Every infinite residually finite group admits an elliptic faithful action on a tree such that the action on the boundary is both free and minimal. \end{proposition} \begin{proof} Let $\Gamma$ be a residually finite group, let $\Gamma_n$ be a decreasing chain of finite index normal subgroups with trivial intersection, where $\Gamma_0=\Gamma$.
-Then the disjoint union of the coset spaces $\Gamma/\Gamma_n$ has a natural tree structure where we connect each $\gamma\Gamma_{n+1}$ to $\gamma\Gamma_n$.
+\begin{proposition} Every residually finite group admits an elliptic faithful action on a tree with non-empty boundary such that the action on the boundary is both free and minimal. \end{proposition} \begin{proof} Let $\Gamma$ be a residually finite group, let $(\Gamma_n)_{n\geq 0}$ be a decreasing chain of finite index normal subgroups with trivial intersection, where $\Gamma_0=\Gamma$.
+Then the disjoint union of the coset spaces $\Gamma/\Gamma_n$ has a natural tree structure where we connect each $\gamma\Gamma_{n+1}$ to $\gamma\Gamma_n$, and the boudary is non-empty.
 Since the action is transitive on each level of the tree, this action is minimal on the boundary.
 It is free because the subgroups $\Gamma_n$ are normal and intersect trivially.
-Finally it is elliptic because the vertex $\Gamma$ is fixed (it is moreover the only non-trivial invariant subtree). \end{proof} Since there are both highly transitive residually finite groups (such as $\mathbb F_2$) and non-highly transitive residually finite groups (such as $\mathbb Z$), we see that there is no hope for a classification of the transitivity degree of groups admitting an elliptic faithful action on a tree which is free and minimal on the boundary.
-We can use also this construction in order to show that the minimality assumption is needed in Theorem \ref{ThmMain}.
+Finally it is elliptic because the vertex $\Gamma$ is fixed (moreover, the only non-trivial invariant subtrees are balls around $\Gamma$). \end{proof} Since there are both highly transitive residually finite groups (such as $\mathbb F_2$) and non-highly transitive residually finite groups (such as $\mathbb Z$), we see that there is no hope for a classification of the transitivity degree of groups admitting an elliptic faithful action on a tree such that the induced action on the boundary is free and minimal.
+We can use also this construction in order to show that the minimality assumption for the action on the tree is needed in Theorem \ref{ThmMain}.